gammapy/gammapy/docs/overview/DL3.rst

 Instrument response functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+For each observation, instrument response functions (namely effective area, point spread function, energy dispersion, background) are distributed.
+Some details about the origin of these functions are given in :ref:`irf_theory`.
+The functions are stored in the form of multidimensional tables giving the IRF value as a function of position in the field-of-view and energy of the incident photon.

-Note: the current IACT DL3 data model and format is a prototype (documented at `gadf`_), in the coming years CTA will develop and define it's release data format, and Gammapy and other IACTs will adapt to that.
+The formats used are discussed and described in `gadf`_.
+This format is still a prototype.
+In the coming years CTA will develop and define it's release data format, and Gammapy  will adapt to that.

 Application in gammapy
 ----------------------